Marg Herder

 Story

-I was born in 1961 in Lafayette, Indiana to Margaret and John Herder.
+I was born in 1961 in Lafayette, Indiana to Margaret and John Herder and named Margaret, after my mom and her mother.
 I have one sibling, a brother, John, two years younger.
+He died in 2020.
 Except for one year in Chicago I have lived on the northside of Indianapolis all my life.

 And life went on.

-I explored musical expression in a secular context, playing in an all female rock and roll band, Software.
+In my 20s I explored musical expression in a secular context, playing in an all female rock and roll band, Software.
 I worked a lot.
-I went to school for a while at a local college, Religious Studies as my major.
+I went to school for a while at a local college (IUPUI) with religious studies as my major and the new field of women's studies as my minor.
 I enjoyed my friends and worked hard.
-I was grateful that, unlike most of my Lesbian friends, my family never shut me out.
+I am still very grateful that, unlike most of my lesbian friends, my family never shut me out.

-In 1992 I quit drinking.
-In 1996 I started taking better care of my body.
-As time passed and my escape mechanisms broke down, I realized that I needed to address my loss, and find my way back to Spirit.
+In 1992 I quit drinking and started taking better care of myself, physically and emotionally.
+I realized I had been ignoring my spirituallity for a long time, probably since I left the church, and began to find my way back to Spirit.

 I've worked hard to look honestly at my experience and my presence here.
 I want to learn to savor every moment of my life.
-I want to learn to devote myself more fully to a peaceful and loving existence.
+I'm trying to learn to devote myself more fully to a peaceful and loving existence.

 I treasure my life with my partner, Lisa DeWeese.
 I am content when we are home together.

-I move toward Spirit when I am in my studio creating music, participating in ritual with trusted friends, or off in the woods backpacking.
+I feel that I move toward Spirit when I am in my studio creating music, walking around with my camera, participating in ritual with trusted friends, or off in the woods backpacking and being alone in nature.

 back to top